 Heroin Withdrawal Symptoms

-Heroin withdrawal symptoms can be life-threatening and heroin detox should be undergone in a medically monitored detox setting where pain is eased with evidence-based medications and any emergency situations are attended to immediately.
+Heroin withdrawal symptoms can be life-threatening.
+Detox should take place in a medically monitored detox setting where pain is eased with evidence-based medications and any emergency situations are attended to immediately.
+Major heroin withdrawal symptoms typically peak between 24 and 48 hours after the last dose of heroin and subside after about a week.
+However, some people have shown persistent withdrawal signs for many months.

 Heroin withdrawal symptoms may include: